vibhutisawant/che-release/README.md

 * TODO: should we be creating a "release" before we've merged the chectl PR?
 Surely the GH "release" should FOLLOW the PR merge?

 --------------

 # Che release gotchas

 * VERSION file - should we add a test to verify we're not trying to re-release an existing release w/o an explicit override?

 * add step to delete existing tag if exists and need to re-run a step (eg., broken theia needs a re-release of `:7.22.1`)

-* `releaseCheServer` vs. `buildCheServer` - use boolean param vs. having to rememeber to toggle two different method names

-* `./make-release.sh --push-olm-files` has to be run separately, then PR checks retriggered (maybe this will go away when we move to GH action).

 * can run `make-release.sh` for chectl before operator PRs are merged? does it make sense to create the GH release BEFORE we run the make-release script?